t-saideep/bubbi_game_gemini/tdd.md

 # Install and launch
 open -a Simulator && xcrun simctl install booted $APP_PATH && xcrun simctl launch booted com.example.BalloonCatch
 ```

+### Running on a Physical Device

+1. Open the generated project in Xcode: `open BalloonCatch/BalloonCatch.xcodeproj`
+2. Connect your iPhone to your computer.
+3. In the Xcode toolbar, select your iPhone from the device list.
+4. Click the **Run** button (or press `Cmd+R`).